Want to feel like a child again? Here’s what to expect on a silent retreat

 Your days at a silent retreat feel like a full, multi-day meditation in complete silence.
 Activities include guided and silent meditation, walking, resting, and spending time alone.
 By removing all distractions, you can learn many things about your thoughts, emotions, senses, and imagination.

-My 5-day silent retreat experience was at Kausay Community in Valencia, Spain.
-Kausay is a family-led community with a vision to live off-grid in nature simply and sustainably.
-The community has created a hard-earned atmosphere of togetherness and safety.
+I searched for my 5-day silent retreat experience through Book Retreats and found Kausay in Xativa, Spain: a family-led community with a vision of living in nature, simply, and sustainably.
+The community created a hard-earned atmosphere of togetherness and safety.

 I’ve heard some Vipassana retreats can stretch between 7-10 days without a schedule, leaving you to confront the silence alone.
 This could be overwhelming if it’s your first experience.

-Kausay led a schedule that allowed us to draw the maximum from our retreat experience.
-You were free to join or not join any of the programs you wanted.
+Kausay led a schedule that allowed us to draw the maximum from our retreat experience, and you were free to join or not join any of the sessions.
 A typical day at the silent retreat was:

-• Evening: Silent meditation, eat dinner, special program (singing bowls, gong, dance, or other meditation).
+Evening: Silent meditation, eat dinner, special program (such as singing bowls, gong, dance, or other meditations).

 Video highlights of Kausay Community’s silent retreat